How To Pick The Best Gate Automation System For Your Unique Needs

 And the right gate automation installer will always complete a safety audit.
 This will be based on your usage requirements, the location’s limitations and who will use the electric gates.
 Where additional features such as 180 degree gate opener systems are used, different safety issues need to be considered.

-Manual release systems usually disconnect the gate’s drive system so the gate can be moved by hand.
+Manual release systems partially disconnect a gate from its electric gate opener so the gate can be moved by hand.

 Loop detectors use a loop of special cable buried in the drive.
 This can be inside and/or outside the gates.
 When a vehicle passes over the loop it generates a signal that causes the gate to open or close as required.